Minor Grand Trine

 Is a Minor Grand Trine the same as the Wedge?

-How rare is the Wedge?
+How rare is the Minor Grand Trine?

 What orb applies to a Minor Grand Trine?